 Instructions

-- Toast pine nuts in a large skillet over medium-low heat, moving frequently to prevent burning.
+- Optional step.
+Skip if not using pine nuts.
+Heat a large skillet over medium heat.
+Add the pine nuts to skillet and move them around frequently to prevent burning.
 After 3-5 minutes, the pine nuts should smell nutty and be golden brown in color.
-Remove from the skillet and set aside.
+Once toasted, remove from the skillet and set aside.¼ cup pine nuts

 - Toss greens together with a small amount of dressing, kosher salt, and black pepper.
-Add to a large serving platter.
+Add to a large serving platter.5 ounces spring mix, ½ teaspoon kosher salt, ¼ teaspoon black pepper, pesto vinaigrette

 - Top with toasted pine nuts, tomatoes, and bell pepper.
-Add the burrata to the center and split it open.
+Add the burrata to the center and split it open.10 ounces cherry tomatoes, 1 large yellow bell pepper, 8 ounces burrata cheese

 - Dress with more pesto vinaigrette.
 Garnish with basil chiffonade, black pepper, and kosher salt.
-Enjoy!
+Enjoy!handful of basil leaves

 - Leftovers can be stored for about 1 day in the fridge in an airtight container, but this salad is best enjoyed fresh.